-Appendix I provides a key for the terms used in this table and the terms used in Appendix B.
+Appendix J provides a key for the terms used in this table and the terms used in Appendix B.

-^a Currently maintained Emergency Staging Areas, Emergency Landing Zones, and Other Fire Management Logistics Areas are accounted for in this category.
+a Currently maintained emergency staging areas, landing zones, and other fire management logistics areas and associated fuelbreaks are accounted for in this category.